Enhancing precision of atomic clocks by tuning disorder in accessories: Models of disorder that offer no betterment in measurement precision over the ideal scenario

 This equation always gives $\Delta \tilde{\omega}^{(p)}_{\mathcal{Q}_{TCL}}(t)/\Delta \tilde{\omega}_0^{(p)}(t)>1$ for $\gamma > 0$ and $0<a<1$.\\ \\ \textbf{\textbullet $\mathbf{\;\;TG}$: \textit{Truncated Gaussian disorder.}} In a similar way, a truncated Gaussian distribution can be defined as

 Here $A_{TG}$ is the normalization constant given by $A_{TG}=\text{erf}(\frac{a}{\sqrt{2}\sigma_{TG}})$.
-The disorder-averaged deviation in frequency in presence of this disorder is evaluated numerically for $\nu$ copies of uncorrelated initial probes and the result does not provide advantage in the precision of measurement over the ideal situation.\\ \\ \textbf{\textbullet $\mathbf{\;\;U}$: \textit{Uniform disorder.}} Although the uniform disorder $U$, discussed in Sec.~\ref{sec:3-a}, provides an advantage in the efficiency of measurement of a system parameter over the disorder-free situation, in case of two-qubit copies taken as initial probes in presence of field and interactions, it reduces the measurement precision when uncorrelated initial probes are taken.
+The disorder-averaged deviation in frequency in presence of this disorder is evaluated numerically for $\nu$ copies of uncorrelated initial probes and the result does not provide advantage in the precision of measurement over the ideal situation.\\ \\ \textbf{\textbullet $\mathbf{\;\;U}$: \textit{Uniform disorder.}} The uniform disorder mentioned in Eq.~(\ref{uniform}) does not provide an advantage in the efficiency of measurement of a system parameter over the disorder-free situation when uncorrelated initial probes are taken.
 The disorder-averaged error in estimation of frequency for $\nu$ copies of uncorrelated initial states comes out to be